multiplewaters/multiplewaters/README.md

 ## Heiyo!
 I am Richmond a.k.a multiplewaters or multiple waters
-I am a self-taught graphic designer 🎨 with a little unconventional style. 😜.
-Currently, I spend a large part of my time creating unique mouse cursors for desktop. 💻 Explore my work!
+I am a self-taught graphic designer 🎨 with a little unconventional style.😜 Currently, I spend a large part of my time creating unique mouse cursors for desktop. 💻 Explore my work!
 Have fun!
 ## Find more about my work here: